-The battery is designed to be mounted in a variety of locations within the aircraft including the engine compartment, baggage compartment or cabin, as long as the environmental condition in those locations do not exceed the battery's specifications (see the specifications section and environmental qualification section of this manual).
+The battery is designed to be mounted in a variety of locations within the aircraft, as long as the environmental condition in those locations do not exceed the battery's specifications (see the specifications section and environmental qualification section of this manual).
 The battery can be mounted in any position, such as upright or on its side.
 Refer to specific AML STC documentation for approved installations.